tmcgilchrist/scala-hedgehog/doc/tutorial.md

 Generators are responsible for generating test data in Hedgehog, and are represented by the `hedgehog.Gen` class.
-You need to know how to use this class if you want Hedgehog to generate data of types that are not supported by default to state properties about a specific subset of a type.
-In the `Gen` object, there are several methods for creating new and modifying existing generators.
+You need to know how to use this class if you want Hedgehog to generate data of types that are not supported by default, (???) to state properties about a specific subset of a type.
+In the `Gen` object, there are several methods for creating new generators and modifying existing ones.
 We will show how to use some of them in this section.
 For a more complete reference of what is available, please see the Github source.

 A generator can be seen simply as a function that takes some generation